Get weekly discount codes

 It is important to encourage people to stay active, as long-term inactivity can lead to a reduction in mobility.
 If somebody has a garden and experience with gardening in the past, it is a good idea to encourage them to use it as much as possible - you could even help them grow some vegetables.

 If getting out in the garden is too much then indoor exercise is possible.
-We have several pedal exercisers and resistant bands that aid physical fitness and help maintain muscle, which is essential to help stay strong and fit - head to our exercise and fitness department to learn more.
+We have several pedal exercisers and resistant bands that aid physical fitness and help maintain muscle, which is essential to help stay strong and fit - head to our exercise and rehab department to learn more.

 Communication